 Despite getting it’s fair share of flack for ruining our relationships and mental health, technology has enhanced our lifestyles in many ways.
-As a self-confessed phone addict, here are the apps I use on a daily basis for everything from reading, gramming and exploring to budgeting and entertaining.
-Click the underlined links to try them out for yourself.
+As a self-confessed phone addict, here are the apps I use on a daily basis for everything from reading, photographing and exploring to budgeting and entertaining.

 Carrot: Love is an understatement for how I feel about the entire range of Carrot Apps (including a 7 minute workout, calorie tracker, to do list, alarm clock and weather app).
 Injecting some sadistic humour into your daily routine, Carrot will get your ‘flabby meatbag’ body back into shape, aggressively wake up even the deepest of sleepers, or try and make sure you don’t (whilst openly wishing you would) get stuck in the rain.